klaytn/klaytn-docs/docs/bapp/json-rpc/api-references/klay/transaction.md

 ## klay_getDecodedAnchoringTransactionByHash <a id="klay_getDecodedAnchoringTransactionByHash"></a>

-Returns the decoded information of an anchoring transaction requested by transaction hash.
+Returns the decoded anchoring transaction for the given transaction hash.

 **Parameters**